okfn/opendataeditor/portal/content/docs/contributing/development.md

 ## Prerequisites

-To start working on the project:
+To start working on the project you need the following dependencies in your machine:

 - Python 3.11+
 - Node 20+
+- python3.11-dev (For PyInstaller)

 ## Enviroment